MarlinFirmware/Marlin/.github/contributing.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [Marlin Code of Conduct](code_of_conduct.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior by emailing [marlin-firmware@thinkyhead.com](mailto:marlin-firmware@thinkyhead.com).
+Please report unacceptable behavior by following GitHub's [reporting abuse or spam article](https://docs.github.com/en/communities/maintaining-your-safety-on-github/reporting-abuse-or-spam).

 ## I don't want to read this whole thing I just have a question!!!